yashica-patodia/yashica-patodia/README.md

 -->

 <h1 align="center">Hey there 👋!
 Glad to see you here :heart:</h1>
-<h3 align="center">I'm a sophomore at IIT Kharagpur and have interests in  automation, psychology, and dance :star_struck:</h3>
+<h3 align="center">I'm a sophomore at IIT Kharagpur and have interests in  automation, psychology, playing the synthesizer and dance :star_struck:</h3>

+*Mind Has No Gender*
 - 📝 I  write articles on [yashica-blogs](https://yashica-patodia.github.io//blogs/)
 - 📫 I would enjoy listening to your thoughts and ideas over a cup of coffee, please connect at **yashica1002@gmail.com**
+-  😄 Pronouns:She/her

 <img align="left" height=180em src="https://github-readme-stats.vercel.app/api/top-langs/?username=yashica-patodia&theme=vue&hide=css,tcl,html"></img>